michaelpeterswa/TrailheadGeoJsonRip/README.md

-# TrailheadKMLRip
+# TrailheadGeoJsonRip
-rip KML data from a Google My Maps download.
+rip GeoJSON data from a Google My Maps download.